-If you are a nature lover, you will definitely be mesmerized with the amazing waterfalls that this country has to offer.
-Among the most popular are the 58-m tall, free-falling Aguaray Guazu Falls and the 45-m tall, 120-m wide Monday Falls flowing through the Monday River.
+If you are a nature lover, you will be mesmerized by the amazing waterfalls that this country has to offer.
+Among the most popular are the 58-m tall, free-falling Aguaray Iguazu Falls and the 45-m tall, 120-m wide Monday Falls flowing through the Monday River.
 The 50-m Carapa Falls located in the Mbaracayú Forest features numerous small steps within the jungle.
-Not to be missed is what people call the “Niagara of Paraguay”, the Nacunday Falls.
+Not to be missed is what people call the “Niagara of Paraguay”, the Sunday Falls.
 This wonderful gift of nature will take your breath away with its scenic location.

-Other natural landmarks in the country that you shouldn’t miss are the Caverna Kamba Hopo, Cerro Koi and Cerro Chorori, Ojo del Mar which features a small lake midst the forest, and San Lázaro Caves, Vallemí from which you will see various stalactites and other cave formations.
+Other natural landmarks in the country that you shouldn’t miss are the Caverna Kamba Hopo, Cerro Koi, and Cerro Chorori, Ojo del Mar which features a small lake amidst the forest, and San Lázaro Caves, Vallemí from which you will see various stalactites and other cave formations.

-Paraguay also prides itself for having several man-made landmarks, the most well-known of which is the La Santísima Trinidad de Paraná.
-Bulit in 1706 by the Jesuit Mission, the ruins feature a decorated church and several other buildings.
+Paraguay also prides itself on having several man-made landmarks, the most well-known of which is the La Santísima Trinidad de Paraná.
+Built-in 1706 by the Jesuit Mission, the ruins feature a decorated church and several other buildings.
 Other Jesuit Mission ruins include the Mision de Jesús de Tavarangué and Santos Cosme y Damián.